Alexandruhulpe/QuizzApplication/README.md

 ## INFO

 - minimum api set is api 19 (kitkat)
-- tested on and optimuzed for api 23 (marshmallow)
+- tested on and optimized for api 23 (marshmallow)

 ## FEATURES